TO THE MOUNTAIN

 —CHARLIE QUIMBY, author of Monument Road and Inhabited

 “A deeply affecting tale of a father’s love for his autistic son.
-Erik Raschke’s lyrical prose evokes both the awesome wilderness of the Rocky Mountains in winter and the unfathomable wilderness of the human heart.
-This brief and beautiful novel will linger long after you have turned the last page.”
+Erik Raschke’s lyrical prose evokes both the awesome wilderness of the Rocky Mountains in winter and the unfathomable wilderness of the human heart."

 —MARGARET COEL, New York Times bestselling author of Winter’s Child